This post may contain affiliate links. For more information, read my disclosure policy.

 How to make apple dumplings with crescent rolls

-• Place one apple slice on each crescent roll and sprinkle with a pinch of brown sugar (rest of brown sugar will go in sauce).
+• Peer and core apples and cut each into 8 pieces.
+Unroll crescent rolls.
+Place one apple slice on each crescent roll and sprinkle with a pinch of brown sugar.

 • Wrap up the apple slice in the crescent roll.
 Place in the prepared pan.

-• Heat: Heat apple cider with remaining brown sugar and butter over medium heat until butter melts and mixture just comes to a boil.
+• Heat apple cider with more brown sugar and butter until mixture just comes to a boil.
 Remove from heat and stir in cinnamon, vanilla and salt.

-• Pour: Pour sauce over crescent rolls in baking dish.
-Bake until golden and bubbly, approximately 20-30 minutes.
-Mixture will still be wet when you remove it from the oven but will thicken as it cools.
+• Pour sauce over crescent rolls in baking dish.
+Bake until golden and bubbly, approximately 20-30 minutes in an oven preheated to 350°F.

 apple dumpling in a white plate with vanilla ice cream on top and a bite taken out of the dumpling